lwjglgamedev/lwjglbook-bookcontents-leg/chapter15/chapter15.md

 }
 ```

-The ```Box2D``` class is a simplified version of the ```java.awt.Rectangle2D.Float``` class; created to avoid using AWT.
+The ```Box2D``` class is a simplified version of the ```java.awt.Rectangle2D.Float``` class which we created to avoid using AWT.

 Now we need to calculate the world coordinates of the terrain blocks.
 In the previous chapter you saw that all of our terrain meshes were created inside a quad with its origin set to ```[STARTX, STARTZ]```.
-Thus,we need to transform those coordinates to the world coordinates taking into consideration the scale and the displacement as shown in the next figure.
+Thus, we need to transform those coordinates to the world coordinates taking into consideration the scale and the displacement as shown in the next figure.

 ![Model to world coordinates](model_to_world_coordinates.png)